 Focused proof systems have also been designed for classical and intuitionistic logics (Danos et al. 1997; Laurent et al. 2005; Liang & Miller 2009).

-Proofs presented using sequent calculus contain a lot of details that sometimes are uninteresting: consider for example how many uninterestingly different ways there are to form a proof of ⊢ Γ, (A1⅋ A2), …, (An-1⅋ An) from a derivation of ⊢ Γ, A1, A2, …, An.
+Proofs presented using sequent calculus contain a lot of detail that sometimes is uninteresting: consider for example how many uninterestingly different ways there are to form a proof of ⊢ Γ, (A1⅋ A2), …, (An-1⅋ An) from a derivation of ⊢ Γ, A1, A2, …, An.
 This unpleasant fact derives from the sequential nature of proofs in sequent calculus: if we want to apply a set S of n rules to different parts of a sequent, we cannot apply them in one step, even if they do not interfere with each other!
 We must sequentialize them, i.e., choose a linear order on S and apply the rules in n steps, according to this order.
 This sequential nature of the sequent calculus is a major obstacle when doing proofs of cut-elimination, for example, where one needs to take into account also all the non-interesting derivations.

 A natural question arises: “is there a representation of proofs that abstracts from such uninteresting details?”.
 A similar question is answered positively in the case of intuitionistic sequent calculus by means of what is known as natural deduction, that has, via the Curry-Howard correspondence, a strong connection with the computational device known as lambda calculus.